 Whether your estate plan consists of a simple will or a complex combination of estate documents, it deals with the most important issues in your life—your health and your family.
-Our Houston estate planning attorneys carefully attend to the unique needs presented by each client’s life, family, and finances, and we devise a plan that is tailored to meet your wishes.
+Our Estate Planning Attorneys in Houston, TX carefully attend to the unique needs presented by each client’s life, family, and finances, and we devise a plan that is tailored to meet your wishes.
 Don’t let the fate of your estate be decided by default, contact us today to learn more about how you can protect your family’s future.

 Estate Planning Goals

 Many people don’t think they need an estate plan, or they assume that their assets are not great enough to warrant a plan.
 Often, they simply trust their family members to do what is best when the time comes.
 Even a basic estate plan, however, can accomplish important goals, including:

 - Respecting your final wishes.
 Regardless of the size your estate, you’ve worked hard for what you will leave behind.
 You have the right to decide what happens to your real estate, money, and other assets.

 - Clarity.
 An effective estate plan reduces questions about: who is to be in charge of your estate during incapacity and after death; who should receive particular assets; and who is authorized to make health care decisions on your behalf.